gduverger/coba/README.md

         "verification": "sms"
     }

-If a configuration file is not specified, when cobcli is, a prompt for the username and password will appear.
-Once this is provided, cobcli will handle any subsequent logins that are necessary due to session timeouts automatically.
+If a configuration file is not used, a prompt for the username and password will appear when cobcli is launched.
+Once the login credentials have been provided, cobcli will handle any subsequent re-logins that are necessary due to session timeouts automatically.

 Commands can be specified as command line arguments using the "-c" flag, The text is parsed in a roughly POSIX-shell compliant manner.
 Multiple commands can